On Line Reviews

 Consumers are making more and more of their decisions based on reviews found on the internet.
-This article will make it as easy as possible for your clients to leave you a review.
+This article will make it as easy as possible for your clients to leave you an on line review.
 Before I let you in on the secrets, spend a few minutes on checking out yourself and your competition.
 First, google your firm name and add “reviews” afterward.
 Whether you have any reviews or not, many of the same sites will pop up.
 These include Avvo.com, Yelp.com, BBB.org, YellowPages.com, Martindale.com.
 Most importantly are Google reviews.
 Now, do a broad search for your legal specialty, like “personal injury lawyer reviews” and see what comes up.
 Notice the firms with reviews?
 So do prospective clients.

 Additionally, Google is placing greater weight on reviews when determining organic search results.
 Take a look in your everyday searches and see what results come up.
 More and more of the top results feature numerous reviews.
 The good news is that reviews are easy to get and firms are just starting to catch on to this, so now is the time to get ahead of the curve.

 This the easiest part.
 Ask!
 Any time someone is happy with you, ask them, “would you mind taking a minute and leaving me an on-line review if I send you the link?”
 And it shouldn’t just be you who asks clients for a review.
 Often it is our staff who has day to day interaction with the client.
 If the client loves your paralegal or secretary, have them ask the client for the review.
 I have gone so far as to give my staff $50 for each on-line review they can get.
 Keep in mind, this is not paying for the review, this is the encouragement to your staff to ask.
 If you could get 10 reviews for $500, it would be well worth the investment.